Even though I’ve always been a pretty confident guy, early in my career as an entrepreneur I struggled to deal with the rejection I received.

 Work on your timing to minimize rejection

-It’s important to understand that most of the time when you are rejected it’s not you who is really being rejected.
-It’s just the person on the other end has reasons not to get involved with you at that moment.
+It’s important to understand that most of the time when you are rejected, it’s not you, who is really being rejected.
+Simply, the person on the other end has reasons not to get involved with you at that moment.

-For example, you may try dozens of ways to approach potential clients and get shot down for a dozen reasons.
-This one is too busy right now…this one isn’t looking at new opportunities…this one is getting out the business.
+For example, you may try dozens of ways to approach potential clients and get shot down for a dozen of reasons.
+This one is too busy right now…this one isn’t looking at new opportunities…this one is getting out of business.

-In each of those cases you might have gotten a different response.
-Approach the new client when he’s not busy and you might get twenty minutes of his time.
-Or wait until that client is looking at new opportunities, and he may be interested.
-Or if you would’ve met three months early when that client was still in the game and things might have happened.
+In each of those cases, you might have gotten a different response.
+Approach the new client when he’s not busy, and you might get twenty minutes of his time.
+Or wait until that client is looking at new opportunities, and she may be interested.
+Or consider the possibility that if you met that client three months earlier, when that client was still in the game, things might have happened for you.